Tarekys/RTX-AI-Agent-/README.md

 The goal is to assist in making an informed purchasing decision by providing a detailed comparison of RTX graphics cards, tailored for personal use in the Egyptian market.

----

-For more details on the implementation, refer to the project documentation.